Kyle Selig: Career

 In the summer of 2016, he appeared as Baby John in West Side Story at the Hollywood Bowl with the Los Angeles Philharmonic, alongside Jeremy Jordan and Karen Olivo.
-Selig starred as Homer Hickam in the musical, October Sky, inspired by the film of the same name at the Old Globe Theatre in San Diego, California in the fall of 2016.
+Selig starred as Homer Hickam in the musical, October Sky, inspired by the film of the same name at the Old Globe Theatre in San Diego in the fall of 2016.
 In the spring of 2017, Selig portrayed Dauphin in The Public Theater's world premiere of the off-Broadway rock musical, Joan of Arc: Into the Fire directed by Alex Timbers.

 Selig starred as Aaron Samuels in the Tony Award-nominated Broadway musical, Mean Girls, written by Tina Fey with music and lyrics by Jeff Richmond and Nell Benjamin, respectively.
-The show had its world premiere as an out-of-town tryout at the National Theatre in Washington, D.C. from October 31, 2017 to December 3, 2017 in which Selig originated the role.
-The musical, which is based on the film of the same name, began previews on March 12, 2018, and officially opened on Broadway on April 8, 2018 at the August Wilson Theatre.
+The show had its world premiere as an out-of-town tryout at the National Theatre in Washington, D.C., from October 31 to December 3, 2017, in which Selig originated the role.
+The musical, which is based on the film of the same name, began previews on March 12, 2018, and officially opened on Broadway on April 8, 2018, at the August Wilson Theatre.
 In December 2019, it was announced that Selig would be taking a leave of absence from Mean Girls, and internet personality and actor, Cameron Dallas, would be filling the role of Aaron Samuels for four-week engagement.
 The production and Selig's final performance was March 11, 2020.
-The show closed due to the COVID-19 pandemic and it was announced on January 7, 2021 that it would not reopen after the pandemic ends.
+The show closed due to the COVID-19 pandemic and it was announced on January 7, 2021, that it would not reopen after the pandemic ends.

 In March 2019, Selig portrayed Gene, opposite Mean Girls co-star Erika Henningsen, in Stephen Sondheim's Saturday Night at Second Stage Theater, as a part of the theater's "Musical Mondays" weekly concert series.

 On March 16, 2021, Selig released his first album.

+It was announced on August 15, 2024 that Selig would return to Broadway in Water for Elephants, replacing Grant Gustin in the starring role of Jacob Jankowski beginning September 3, 2024 until the show closed on December 8.

+In January 2025, it was announced Selig would replace Ryan McCartan (who left the cast before opening) in Stephen Sondheim's Old Friends at the Ahmanson Theatre in February and Broadway’s Samuel J. Friedman Theatre from March to June.

 Philanthropy and social activism

-In August 2018 Selig participated in Covenant House's Stage & Screen Sleep Out along with Mean Girls co-stars Ashley Park and Curtis Holland, and together they raised over $14,000 for this organization which provides shelter, food, and crisis care for homeless and runaway youth.
+In August 2018, Selig participated in Covenant House's Stage & Screen Sleep Out along with Mean Girls co-stars Ashley Park and Curtis Holland, and together they raised over $14,000 for this organization which provides shelter, food, and crisis care for homeless and runaway youth.
 Selig also has served as a mentor and held masterclasses for aspiring performers.

 Personal life

-Selig has been in a relationship with fellow actor Erika Henningsen, since late 2017 after meeting during the out-of-town tryout for Mean Girls in Washington, D.C.
-The two announced their engagement on July 1, 2021 after a trip to Hawaii.
+Selig has been in a relationship with fellow actor Erika Henningsen, since 2018.
+The two announced their engagement on July 1, 2021, after a trip to Hawaii.
+Selig married Henningsen on May 22, 2023, in New York City.